TLCFEM/ezp/docs/Guide/Standalone.md

 ![architecture design](communication.svg)

-The `esp` solvers are also available as standalone executables that follow the above design.
+The `ezp` solvers are also available as standalone executables that follow the above design.
 Such a form is particularly beneficial if the following holds.

 1. The main application is not suitable for distributed-memory model due to, for example, latency constraints.